Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Results

 The comparison on the Camelyon16 gigapixel dataset is particularly noteworthy.
 AutoDDPM leverages computationally intensive diffusion resampling processes to achieve an AUC of 0.807 and an AP of 0.767.
-The MSDE framework, operating purely on extracted ResNet18 features via relatively lightweight geometric shifting, surpasses this diffusion baseline, achieving an AUC of 0.812 and an AP of 0.820.
+Our algorithm, operating purely on extracted ResNet18 features via relatively lightweight geometric shifting, surpasses this diffusion baseline, achieving an AUC of 0.812 and an AP of 0.820.

-Furthermore, it is also interesting to observe that the MSDE pipeline outperforms the sophisticated feature-reconstruction autoencoders.
+Furthermore, it is also interesting to observe that we outperform the sophisticated feature-reconstruction autoencoders.
 In the VinDr-CXR multi-pathology benchmark, the previous best metric was held by the Uncertainty Autoencoder (AE-U) with an AUC of 0.769.
-MSDE improves upon this with an AUC of 0.819.
+Our method improves upon this with an AUC of 0.819.

-The primary limitation of MSDE is observed on the ISIC 2018 dermoscopy dataset, where it underperforms compared to the fully optimized AnatPaste model (0.705 vs.\ 0.807 AUC).
+On the ISIC 2018 dermoscopy dataset we observe that our model underperforms compared to the fully optimized AnatPaste model (0.705 vs.\ 0.807 AUC).
 This behavior is consistent with the underlying assumptions of the feature extractor.
 AnatPaste is designed to exploit structured anatomical regions (like distinct lung segmentations), whereas dermoscopic images exhibit relatively homogeneous textures without well-defined internal structures.
-Consequently, the extracted features are less discriminative, and MSDE inherits this limitation, consistent with the well-known ``garbage in, garbage out'' principle.
+Consequently, the extracted features are less discriminative, and the mean shift based method inherits this limitation because its performance depends on the quality and informativeness of the underlying feature representations.

-Table~\ref{tab:benchmark_results} presents the performance of selected baseline methods reproduced from the MedIAnomaly benchmark~\cite{CAI2025103500}.
+Table~\ref{tab:benchmark_results} presents the performance of top selected baseline methods reproduced from the MedIAnomaly benchmark~\cite{CAI2025103500}.
 The results are obtained by running the official implementations provided in the corresponding repository~\cite{medianomaly_repo}, ensuring consistency with the original experimental setup.
-In Table~\ref{tab:benchmark_results} for better interpretability, we highlight the best, second-best, and third-best results in each column using red, blue, and green colors, respectively.
-To summarize, the proposed MSDE method consistently achieves competitive and state-of-the-art performance across the evaluated datasets.
+In Table~\ref{tab:benchmark_results} for better interpretability, we highlight the \best{best}, \second{second-best}, and \third{third-best} results in each column using red, blue, and green colors, respectively.
+To summarize, the proposed method consistently achieves competitive and state-of-the-art performance across the evaluated datasets.